chen7david/objection-mixin/README.md

 - getByKey
 - automatic password hashing (powered by bcrypt)

-functionality to your classes, while automatically setting your class tablenames and timestamps to an ISOString.
+functionality to your classes, while automatically setting your class tablenames and timestamps (to an ISOString).

 ## Getting Started
 Below is an example to help you get started.